woossi0/suite/docs/usermanual/source/sysadmin/clustering/install.rst

 The clustering extension is available in a collection of two separate packages::

-  geoserver-jdbc
+  geoserver-jdbcconfig
   geoserver-cluster

 To install the clustering extension, use the package manager.

 Red Hat / CentOS / Fedora::

-  yum install geoserver-jdbc
+  yum install geoserver-jdbcconfig
   yum install geoserver-cluster

 Ubuntu::

-  apt-get install geoserver-jdbc
+  apt-get install geoserver-jdbcconfig
   apt-get install geoserver-cluster

 A restart of GeoServer is not required.